Mérida, Yucatán: Sports

-Unidad deportiva Benito Juarez Garcia, in the northeast.
+The Leones de Yucatán baseball team has played in the Mexican League since 1954 (with two interrputions), where it has won five championships.
+The Parque Kukulcán Alamo has been its home stadium since 1982.

+The Venados F.C. currently plays in the Liga de Expansión MX, the second-tier soccer league, with home games at the Estadio Carlos Iturralde.

-Gimnasio Polifuncional, where professional basketball team Mayas de Yucatán plays for the Liga Nacional de Baloncesto Profesional de México (LNBP) representing Yucatán.
+The Mayas de Yucatán basketball team played at the Liga Nacional de Baloncesto Profesional from 2006 to 2008.
+Its homes games were played at the Gimnasio Polifuncional.

+Other sports facilities include the Poliforum Zamna and the Complejo Deportivo La Inalámbrica.

 The city is home to the Mérida Marathon, held each year since 1986.

 Transportation

 Bus

 City service is mostly provided by four local transportation companies: Unión de Camioneros de Yucatán (UCY), Alianza de Camioneros de Yucatán (ACY), Rápidos de Mérida, and Minis 2000.
 Bus transportation is at the same level or better than that of bigger cities like Guadalajara or Mexico City.
 Climate-controlled buses and micro-buses (smaller in size) are not uncommon.

+As of 2024 the privately owned city bus system is being replaced by a new municipal system called "Va y Ven".

+Ie-Tram Yucatán is a bus rapid transit (BRT) system opening in December 2023.

 The main bus terminal (CAME) offers first-class (ADO) and luxury services (ADO PLATINO, ADO GL) to most southern Mexico cities outside Yucatán with a fleet consisting of Mercedes Benz and Volvo buses.
 Shorter intrastate routes are serviced by many smaller terminals around the city, mainly in downtown.

 Taxis

 Several groups and unions offer taxi transportation: Frente Único de los Trabajadores del Volante (FUTV) (white taxis), Unión de Taxistas Independientes (UTI), and Radiotaxímetros de Yucatán, among others.
 Some of them offer metered service, but most work based on a flat rate depending on destination.
 Competition has made it of more common use than it was years ago.

 Taxis can be either found at one of many predefined places around the city (Taxi de Sitio), waved down along the road, or called in by radio.
 Unlike the sophisticated RF counterparts in the US, a Civil Band radio is used and is equally effective.
 Usually a taxi will respond and arrive within 5 minutes.

 Another type of taxi service is called "Colectivo".
 Colectivo taxis work like small buses on a predefined route and for a small fare.
 Usually accommodating 8 to 10 people.

-Uber also offers services in Mérida.
+Uber, DiDi, and inDrive also offer services in Mérida.